IKEA Visa Credit Card review

 Rewards rate

-• 2% cash back on your choice of one everyday category, such as gas stations or grocery stores
+• 2% cash back on one everyday category, like Gas Stations/EV Charging Stations, Grocery Stores or Restaurants.

 Rewards rate

-• 5% back on Amazon.com Amazon Fresh, Whole Foods purchases, and Chase travel purchases
+• Earn unlimited 5% back at Amazon.com, Amazon Fresh, Whole Foods Market, and on Chase Travel purchases with an eligible Prime membership

 Rewards rate